 Technical Support

 What do I do if my web browser gets stuck or my computer crashes while I'm taking the Placement Assessment?
 Simply close the browser, or log out and log back in.
-ALEKS will resume the Placement Assessment exactly where you left off, with no loss of your previous answers.

-Where can I get help with ALEKS?
+Where can I get help with the placement assessment?

 Test accommodations